 You Have The Rights and We Can Help!
 Call Us Today to Evaluate Your Case

 When it comes to being pregnant and unemployed, the federal government has passed numerous laws to ensure mothers-to-be are protected.
-Any employment attorney Los Angeles can reveal that there are many resources out there to assist women, including the Family and Medical Leave Act and the Pregnancy Discrimination Act.
+Any employment attorney in Los Angeles can reveal that there are many resources out there to assist women, including the Family and Medical Leave Act and the Pregnancy Discrimination Act.

 The Family And Medical Leave Act allows both parents to take unpaid time off of work without punishment.
 The Pregnancy Discrimination Act makes it illegal to fire an employee because they are pregnant.
 These Acts work to protect expecting families from unethical workplace discrimination.